sociomantic-tsunami/sociomantic/Code/D/assert-vs-enforce.md

 enforce
 -------

-`enforce` is a helper function provided by the `ocean.core.Exception` module and originally inspired by Phobos' `std.exception.enforce`.
+`enforce` is a helper function provided by the `ocean.core.Enforce` module and originally inspired by Phobos' `std.exception.enforce`.
 It mimicks the syntax of `assert`, but throws a user-defined exception object (`new Exception` by default).